Regular Effective Contact

 It is possible that if auditors or accreditors find many LPC Distance Education courses without evidence of RSI, they can classify those as Correspondence Courses, which might jeopardize federal financial aid flowing to the college.
 Students in Distance Ed courses are eligible for financial aid, but students in Correspondence courses are not.

 So what's the difference between Regular Effective Contact and Regular and Substantive Interaction?
-The feds focus on "substantive interaction."
+The feds define interaction if it meets at least two of five conditions:

 - A syllabus that sets expectations for instructor response time, grade turnaround time, student participation, and instructor participation.